Fashion (2008 film): Styling

 Rita Dhody and Narendra Kumar were chosen to style the film's characters.
 Dhody said it took nearly two months for UTV and Bhandarkar to persuade her to help design the film; she found the job challenging because she had to make everything as authentic as possible.
 Chopra had to wear 137 costumes in the film because her character passed through five phases.
-Initially, she was a "hep" character with brightly colored, matching attire.
+Initially, she was a "hep" character with brightly coloured, matching attire.
 Her make-up becomes lighter as she becomes a model and later a supermodel.
 When her career falters, Chopra's look becomes softer, demonstrating her character's lack of concern about her appearance before she returns to Mumbai.
-According to Dhody, Chopra's look is "very contemporary and a very much today's look, but my idea was to streamline and take it to the classic side [rather] than making it trend-based".
+According to Dhody, Chopra's look is "very contemporary and very much today's look, but my idea was to streamline and take it to the classic side [rather] than making it trend-based".

 Ranaut's character was designed to make audiences feel sympathy for her.
 Dhody gave her short dresses with low necklines, conveying the image of a supermodel comfortable with her body; during her low phase, she is shown in long T-shirts.

 Godse, whose character is a failed model, has a carefree look.
-Dhody said, "Godse's look in the film is a fusion of rock and a grunge to give her the survivor look as a B-grade model, making her more chic and glamorous."
+Dhody said, "Godse's look in the film is a fusion of rock and grunge to give her the survivor look as a B-grade model, making her more chic and glamorous."
 She wears low-waisted trousers, chains and ankle boots.
-Details of jewellery, clothes, color and accessories outline the characters; everything had to be synchronized and complement each other to create an authentic look.
+Details of jewellery, clothes, colour and accessories outline the characters; everything had to be synchronized and complement each other to create an authentic look.
 Dhody said, "We didn't try to sensationalize it by making it more bling- or costume-based.
 I had to restrain myself from going overboard due to Bhandarkar's reservations".
 The film's narrative included 11 character-based ramp shows.